CBD and THC. Of all the 100-plus cannabinoids that have been discovered to date, these two are the most well-known. But for very different reasons.

 However, now that legalization is sweeping the world, many people are rediscovering cannabis’ powerful therapeutic properties.

-there exists a long list of potential clinical uses of THC.
+There's a long list of potential clinical uses of THC.
 To date, the FDA has approved only two drugs containing THC and a synthetic cannabinoid that emulates the activity of THC.
-Both of these are used to treat nausea and vomiting caused by cancer chemotherapy drugs.

 CBD vs THC: Legal status